- This story is regularly updated for relevance. Last updated: July 15, 2021

 The vaccines also have similar effectiveness and suggested dosing intervals.
 The Pfizer-BioNTech vaccine, which has 95% efficacy, has a recommended interval of 21 days between the first and second doses.
 The Moderna vaccine has 94.1% efficacy, with 28 days suggested between the first and second dose.

-Currently, the Pfizer-BioNTech is approved for people 16 and older, while Moderna can be administered to adults aged 18 and older.
+Currently, the Pfizer-BioNTech is approved for people aged 12 and over, while Moderna can be administered to adults aged 18 and older.
+On June 10, Moderna asked the FDA to grant it emergency approval to give the vaccine to everybody 12 or older.

 Johnson & Johnson